-- clotrimazole lozenge (an antifungal medication that you leave in your mouth until it dissolves)
+- a clotrimazole lozenge, which is an antifungal medication that you leave in your mouth until it dissolves

-- nystatin (an antifungal mouthwash that you swish around in your mouth and then swallow)
+- nystatin, which is an antifungal mouthwash that you swish around in your mouth and then swallow

-- fluconazole or itraconazole (oral antifungal medications used for cases that are resistant to initial treatments or for patients who have HIV/AIDS)
+- itraconazole, which is an oral antifungal medication used for people who are resistant to initial treatments or who have HIV or AIDS

-- brushing with a soft toothbrush to avoid scraping the lesions
+- brushing your teeth with a soft toothbrush to avoid scraping the lesions

-- replacing your existing toothbrush regularly until the oral thrush clears up
+- replacing your toothbrush every day until the infection goes away

 - not using mouthwashes or sprays

-- using a 3 percent hydrogen peroxide solution or saltwater mixture to rinse your mouth
+- using a saltwater mixture to rinse your mouth

 - maintaining appropriate blood sugar levels if you have diabetes

-- eating unsweetened yogurt with Lactobacillus acidophilus or taking acidophilus capsules to help restore and maintain healthy levels of “good” bacteria
+- eating unsweetened yogurt to help restore and maintain healthy levels of good bacteria

 When a breastfeeding infant has oral thrush, both the mother and infant should be treated to prevent a cycle of reinfection.
 Treatment in these cases may include: